 In addition to assets, the statement of net position includes a separate section for deferred outflows of resources.
 Deferred outflows of resources represent a consumption of net assets that applies to a future period(s) and therefore will not be recognized as an outflow of resources (expense) until then.
 The College has two items that qualify for reporting in this category.
 These items are the deferred amounts related to pension and the deferred amounts related to OPEB.
-The deferred amounts related to pension and OPEB relate differences between estimated and actual investment earnings, changes in actuarial assumptions, and other pension and OPEB related changes.
+The deferred amounts related to pension and consumptions, and other pension and OPEB related changes.